hcorrada/dscert-algo/content/logistics/index.md

 The [Course Calendar]({{< baseurl >}}/calendar/index.html) will list readings (uploaded to [ELMS]({{< elmurl >}})). **You are required to read this material before lecture**

-### Presentations

-Students will present frequently during class.
-Groups will present project updates as it pertains to the analytical methods discussed throughout the semester.
-Students will also present papers discussing state-of-the-art methods in each of the course units.

 ### Announcements and discussion